otatebe/chfs/README.md

 - CHFS_NODE_LIST_CACHE_TIMEOUT - node list cache timeout in seconds
 - CHFS_LOG_PRIORITY - maximum log priority to report

-When you use pmemkv, the following environment variable is recommended to set to touch every page of the persistent memory pool, while the start up time of chfsd becomes slow.
+When you use pmemkv, devdax is desirable.
+When you use fsdax, the following environment variable is recommended to touch every page of the persistent memory pool, while the start up time of chfsd becomes slow.

 - PMEMOBJ_CONF="prefault.at_open=1;prefault.at_create=1"